 How do you decide where to go mountain gorilla trekking?

-The Ranger guides are well trained, will look after you well and are full of useful information.
+Ranger guides are professionally trained, will look after you well and are full of useful information.
 They know the gorilla populations intimately.
 Ranger guides speak good English.
 In Rwanda, many guides also speak French (in addition to Kinyarwanda of course!)

 The advantages of trekking the gorillas in Uganda

 I simply love the drive to see the gorillas in Uganda, even from Kampala, and even though it takes a whole day.
 Whether you are trekking the gorillas in Bwindi Impenetrable Forest National Park (Buhoma, Nkuringo, Ruhija or Rushaga) or Mgahinga Gorilla National Park, the last hour or two’s scenery en route is divine.

 Gorilla trekking permits are cheaper in Uganda (although they have removed the off-peak season discounts).
 In my view, Uganda also has lots more to see and do before or after your gorilla trekking adventure.
 Uganda and Rwanda are right next door to each other however, so you could trek the gorillas in Rwanda and then drive to Uganda for the rest of your East African holiday, or vice versa.